DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

     glibc.i686, libgcc.i686, libstdc++.i686 and glibc-devel.i686

-*   Python, version 2.6 or 2.7, to use various helper scripts included in the Intel® DPDK package
+*   Python, version 2.6 or 2.7, to use various helper scripts included in the DPDK package

 **Optional Tools:**